Smoothies are a great way to help support weight loss, get extra nutrients, and refuel after a workout.

 - 2 tablespoons cocoa powder

-- 1 scoop vegan chocolate protein powder, I like to use Sunwarrior vegan chocolate protein powder
+- 1 scoop vegan chocolate protein powder

 - ¼ cup rolled oats